rebelcl0ud/bl0g/posts/2024-02-26-[80]-contributing.md

         - this creates the branch (`-b` is shorthand for branch) and puts you on it due to `checkout`

 - make your changes; add, commit, push
-    - `git push` may not be enough, you may get a message sinilar to `git push --set-upstream origin your-branch-name`
+    - `git push` may not be enough, you may get a message similar to `git push --set-upstream origin your-branch-name`
         - _what does this mean?_ It means you will establish a connection between local branch and branch on the remote repository (in this case, the forked repository on GitHub)

 - create a PR (pull request)
-    - 👀 there should be a green button for you to press
+    - 👀 there should be a green button for you to press _somewhere_

 - describe what your PR is about (what changes it entails)
   - let people know purpose, changes made, etc. It is possible there may be a template to follow on the project/repo, if not, try to be as descriptive as possible.